RamaBharti/WebD/README.md

 # I have just started learning Web development.
-This will be the collection of my Web Development projects.
+This will be the collection of my learning notes and Web Development projects.